Which foods contain how much protein?

 Milk & dairy products

 Animal products are also generally rich in protein.
 Eggs and cheese are especially good for this.
-In the Miku app, you will also find tips on the best types of cheese for dialysis patients based on a favourable phosphorus-protein ratio.
+In the Mizu app, you will also find tips on the best types of cheese for dialysis patients based on a favorable phosphorus-protein ratio.

 Potatoes, breads & cereals